If you’re a student, you’ve probably heard of Adderall and modafinil.

 Adderall and modafinil both increase dopamine levels in the brain by preventing it from being reabsorbed and destroyed by the neurons.

-They keep dopamine floating around for longer periods of time, allowing it to exert stronger effects.
+They keep dopamine floating around for extended periods of time, allowing it to exert stronger effects.

 - Improved concentration